 Los Angeles based director and designer James Darrah's collaborative focus through varied mediums has quickly led him to be recognized as “a gifted young American director" (Chicago Tribune), with an unconventional and varied body of work that "injects real drama" (New York Times) into new theater and opera productions, video and film installations, and events that become "once-in-a-lifetime experience[s]" (Opera News).

-Recent projects include the acclaimed world premiere of Missy Mazzoli's operatic adaptation of Lars von Trier’s Breaking the Waves for Opera Philadelphia and the Prototype Festival in New York, a return to his annual residency with Opera Omaha, where he launched a production of Handel’s Semele in a co-production with Opera Philadelphia; direction and design for a music video for mezzo soprano Joyce DiDonato on her new album In War and Peace on Warner Classics, his European directorial debut with Teatro Nacional de São Carlos in Lisbon, Portugal for new production of Gluck’s Iphigénie en Tauride; and an installment of San Francisco Symphony’s trailblazing SOUNDBOX series.
+Recent projects include the acclaimed world premiere of Missy Mazzoli's operatic adaptation of Lars von Trier’s Breaking the Waves for Opera Philadelphia and the Prototype Festival in New York, a return to his annual residency with Opera Omaha, where he launched a production of Handel’s Semele in a co-production with Opera Philadelphia; direction and design for a music video for mezzo soprano Joyce DiDonato on her new album In War and Peace on Warner Classics/ Erato, his European directorial debut with Teatro Nacional de São Carlos in Lisbon, Portugal for new production of Gluck’s Iphigénie en Tauride; and an installment of San Francisco Symphony’s trailblazing SOUNDBOX series.

 Other past projects include Peter Grimes with the San Francisco Symphony and Michael Tilson Thomas, the world premiere production of Frank Zappa's infamous 200 Motels with the Los Angeles Philharmonic and Esa-Pekka Salonen, a new Don Giovanni for the San Francisco Merola Opera Program, Don Giovanni and Cosí fan tutte with the Milwaukee Symphony with Edo de Waart, and his Lincoln Center directing debut with Handel's Radamisto for The Juilliard School, where he returned for a new production of Jonathan Dove’s Flight in Fall 2016.
-Darrah has also realized projects and operas in collaboration with Opera San Antonio, Bard Summerscape, The Theater @Boston Court, the Hawaii Performing Arts Festival, SCA Project Gallery, The Broad Stage in Santa Monica, SB Arts and Lectures, Chicago Opera Theater, and the Croatian National Theater.
+Darrah has also realized projects and operas in collaboration with Opera San Antonio, Bard SummerScape, The Theater @Boston Court, Hawaii Performing Arts Festival, SCA Project Gallery, The Broad Stage in Santa Monica, Santa Barbara Arts and Lectures, Chicago Opera Theater, and the Croatian National Theater.

 UPCOMING WORK and full credits can be found on the chronology.